 Results

-All results of the simulation study are visualized in Figure x.
+Figure x displays the performance of the real-time missing data approaches across simulations.
+The facets in this figure represent the different performance measures (row panels) and prediction models (column panels).
 Table XYZ presents average performances across simulations.
-The poor performance of JMI-SD fell outside the scope of this article and were not considered.
-Overall, evaluation of MNAR did not much alter the results under MAR.
+The additional simulation under a MNAR missingness mechanism showed equivalent results, and can be found in Supplement X. For reasons of brevity, we exclude the severely under-performing missing data approach JMI-SD from any further reported results.

 Root mean squared error

-The pattern submodel approach (PS) was best able to recover the original probability of the outcome, especially when implemented with a logistic regression model (rather than a random forest).
-Similar performance was obtained when adopting JMI-CM or JMI-MD (again in combination with a LR model).
-For a random forest prediction model, JMI-MD outperforms all other approaches, including JMI-CM.
-EEspecially surrogate splits and PS show relatively low accuracy (in addition to the overall worst performing technique JMI-SD).
+The pattern submodel approach (PS) was best able to recover the original probability of the outcome, when implemented with a flexible logistic regression model (rather than a random forest).
+Similar performance was obtained when adopting a FLR model after imputation with JMI-CM or JMI-MD.
+For the random forest prediction model, JMI-MD outperformed all other missing data approaches.
+RF with surrogate splits and PS showed relatively low accuracy.

 Brier score

-PS, like the RMSE, can best approximate the binary realization of the outcome when paired with a flexible logistic regression model.
-Again, JMI-CM and JMI-MD closely match the performance of PS.
-When a random forest prediction model is used, JMI-MD is superior to all other approaches.
-Once more, surrogate splits and PS have relatively poor performance.
+PS paired with a flexible logistic regression model could best approximate the binary realization of the outcome.
+Again, JMI-CM and JMI-MD closely matched the performance of PS in combination with FLR.
+When a random forest prediction model was used, JMI-MD appeared superior to the other approaches, with surrogate splits and PS showing especially poor performance.

 C-index

-Again, when utilized for a flexible logistic regression model, PS exceed the performance of other techniques, now in terms of discriminating between cases and non-cases.
-The discriminatory ability of JMI-CM and JMI-MD are equivalent to PS.
-The performances of JMI-CM and PS are, once more, diminished when a random forest prediction model is used instead of FLR.
+Once more, the FLR pattern submodel approach exceeded the performance of other techniques, now in terms of discriminating between cases and non-cases.
+The discriminatory ability of JMI-CM and JMI-MD with FLR, and that of JMI-MD with FLR are more or less equivalent.
+The performances of JMI-CM and PS are diminished when comparing the random forest prediction model to FLR.
 And, although slightly better than PS, the performance of surrogate splits is below par.

 Calibration-in-the-large

-In terms of CITL, PS only slightly outperforms JMI-CM and JMI-MD with all showing near perfect overall calibration when paired with a flexible logistic regression model.
-All missing data handling techniques show similar calibration when paired with a random forest prediction model.
-The clear favourite is JMI-MD with near perfect CITL.
+In terms of CITL, PS only slightly outperformed JMI-CM and JMI-MD when paired with a flexible logistic regression model, all showing near perfect overall calibration.
+All missing data handling techniques showed similar calibration when paired with a random forest prediction model.
+The clear favourite was JMI-MD with near perfect CITL.

 Calibration slope

-In contrast with other performance metrics, the use of JMI-CM in a flexible logistic regression can best quantify the extremeness of predicted risks across the whole range.
-Both JMI-MD and PS have very similar performance.
-Both With the exception of JMI-MD, all missing data handling techniques show miscalibration when a random forest prediction model is used.
+In contrast with other performance metrics, the best performance is observed with JMI-CM and flexible logistic regression, which could best quantify the extremeness of predicted risks across the whole range.
+Both JMI-MD and PS had very similar performance.
+With the exception of JMI-MD, all missing data handling techniques showed miscalibration when a random forest prediction model is used.

 Calibration plots [TODO: interpret figures or move to supplement]

-The next figures show the calibration plot.
-Grey lines are optimal calibration, points show average performance for the deciles, with 95% CI as error bar.
+Figure X presents calibration plots for the methods of interest.
+The missing data approaches can be found in the row-wise panels; the prediction models in the columns (left = FLR, right = RF).
+Within each plot, dashed lines show optimal calibration (i.e., perfect match between predicted and actual probabilities), the points and whiskers show the average performance within each decile with a 95% CI.
 Colored lines (blue for FLR, green for RF) are Loess lines through the calibration.
+And the shaded grey area represents the density of the predicted probabilities.
 [TODO: Interpret calibration plots!]

 Table X. Average performance across simulations.